“Be transformed by the renewal of your mind” (Romans 12:2b)

 Dr. Yonkers is the Chair of the Mount Olive Religion Department.
 She has been teaching at Mount Olive since 1995.
 Though she teaches an array of courses, her primary area of academic interest is Spirituality.
 She holds a BA in Special Education from Hood College, an M.Div. with a focus in Christian Education from Southeastern Baptist Theological Seminary, and a D.Min. in Spirituality from Baptist Theological Seminary at Richmond.
 She is currently finishing her dissertation in the area of Spirituality at The Catholic University of America, in Washington, D. C. Dr. Yonkers is also an ordained minister and is currently serving as the stated supply pastor for Holly Grove Presbyterian Church, a position she has held since 2001.

 Carla Williamson is a 2004 graduate of University of Mount Olive where she earned her Bachelor of Science degree in Religion and minored in Christian Education.
 Carla earned her Master of Divinity from the Duke University Divinity School in 2008.
 She earned 2000 hours of Clinical Pastoral Education (CPE) through a CPE Internship and Resident program at Rex Healthcare in Raleigh North Carolina.
-Carla has served University of Mount Olive as an adjunct instructor in the evening program for adults and has served as an instructor in the Adult Education program at Johnston Community College.
+Carla is currently pursuing her D. Min. at Campbell University Divinity School.
+She has served University of Mount Olive as an adjunct instructor in the evening program for adult learners and has served as an instructor in the Adult Education program at Johnston Community College.
 She has served congregations and the Convention of Original Free Will Baptists in numerous ways, including the authorship of Sunday school literature for the OFWB Press as well as literature for children’s programs.
 Her husband, Aubrey Williamson, is also a graduate of University of Mount Olive ’04 and is the pastor of Saint Mary’s Grove Church in the Cape Fear Conference, where he serves as moderator and on the ordaining council.
 Carla and Aubrey have three adult sons: Charles and Phillip both of the home and students at Johnston Community College and Bryan, a ’04 graduate of University of Mount Olive.